Avatar

 Bio

-Over 15 years of experience managing large soil-crop-climate datasets (8+ years using Python and geo-statistics), developing models (APSIM, 12+ years & MIN3P) & applying data pipelining and optimization towards solving large-scale ERW and C deployments.
-I collected (experiments) & analyzed data including >18 crop species (annual, perennials).
-I have 50+ published articles in high-impact journals (13 as first author).
-I received 18 research grants (70% as CI) with a cash value of ~USD5.5M.
+Jony has a deep interest in disentangling sources of uncertainty & spatio-temporal heterogeneity to measure farm productivity & C sequestration in Ag systems.
+This requires a broad understanding of how environmental factors affect crop growth, how rainfall, irrigation, and applied rock influence soils, and how soil-crop-weather processes interact.
+Over 15 years of experience managing large soil-crop-climate datasets (>10 years using Python), developing crop/C models & applying data pipelining and optimization towards solving large-scale C deployments.
+Jony collected (experiments) & analyzed data including >18 crop species (annual, perennials).
+Jony has 26+ published articles in high-impact journals (13 as first author) and received 18 research grants with a cash value of ~USD6M.

 Interests